danavery/attention-encodings/README.md

 1. *Token Movement Through Layers:* Token encodings shift both toward and away from their original embeddings as they progress through the transformer layers.
 This movement is measured by the number of tokens closer to each encoding than its original embedding.
 2. *Context vs. Function Words:* By the final layer, context-dependent words—those that rely on surrounding words to define their meaning—deviate significantly from their original embeddings, conceptually drifting far from their initial representations.
 In contrast, function words, like "and" or "the," remain much closer to their original embeddings, indicating that the attention mechanism alters their rankings minimally.
-3. *Encoding Space Density:* Interestingly, the cosine distances between the original embeddings and the final layer embeddings show only slight variation between context and function words.
+3. *Encoding Space Density:* Interestingly, the cosine similarity between the original embeddings and the final layer embeddings show only slight variation between context and function words.
 This suggests that context words may occupy a denser region in the encoding space than function words, potentially accounting for their larger shifts in relative rankings.
 4. *Radical Shift in Layer 5:* In this RoBERTa model, layer 5 exhibits a dramatic shift, pushing token encodings far from their original embeddings.
 However, by layer 6, they revert closer to their initial positions.
 Whether this is a particular quirk of the RoBERTa model or a general property of transformers is unclear.
 It's also unclear if the shift implies a particular recontextualization action or is simply a place where the model goes "off-track" temporarily.
 The layer 5 shift happens regardless of the token sequence processed.

 This behavior suggests that while the attention layers impact the rankings of "context" words more than function words, this may be attributed more to differences in encoding space density for the two types of tokens than to inherent differences in movement of tokens through the encoding space.